 But what makes these platforms different from one another?
 Below we will compare the two companies’ strengths and weaknesses in an effort to help you decide which one is right for you.

-Quick Comparison: Which is better?
+Which is better?
 Linkedin Learning versus Coursera

-LinkedIn Learning is the better choice for those that are interested in courses about management or technology and also filling in gaps in their personal or professional knowledge.
+LinkedIn Learning is a good choice for those that are interested in courses about management or technology and also filling in gaps in their personal or professional knowledge.
 A big difference, and advantage, is professional networking features, which it also leverages with its own social media platform, LinkedIn.
 This enables students to connect to job opportunities related to their career through the already popular LinkedIn platform, something no other competitor can truly offer.

 While you can’t go wrong with either platform, (seriously, they are two of the best) they may be even more ideal for certain individuals.
 This is because they share a set of characteristics common with all online learning platforms: